bb010g/betterdiscordctl/README.md

 * `-r` / `--bd-repo` (default `https://github.com/rauenzi/BetterDiscordApp`)

   When installing BetterDiscord, use the specified Git repository.
-Does _not_ affect updates.
-Defaults to Zerebos's BandagedBD fork.

-* `--bd-repo-branch` (default `injector`)
+* `--bd-repo-release` (default `latest`)

-  When downloading from `--bd-repo`, use this branch.
+  When downloading from `--bd-repo`, use this release.

 * `-b` / `--betterdiscord`

-  Instead of maintaining a local clone of BetterDiscord, use the specified directory.
+  Instead of downloading a copy of `betterdiscord.asar`, use the specified file.

-* `-c` / `--copy-bd`

-  Instead of using a symbolic link, copy the BetterDiscord directory into Discord's modules.

 * `--snap`

-  Automatically detect the default Snap directories for Discord.
-The `-c` flag is set due to Snaps apps being [confined][snapcraft-docs].
+  Automatically detect the default Snap directory for Discord.

 * `--snap-bin` (default `snap`)